 The following summary consolidated statement of operations data for the fiscal years ended December 31, 2024, and 2023 and the summary consolidated balance sheet data as of December 31, 2024, and 2023 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The consolidated statements of operations for the three months ended March 31, 2025 and 2024, and the summary consolidated balance sheet data as of March 31, 2025, have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
 The historical financial data presented below are not necessarily indicative of our financial results in future periods, and the interim results are not necessarily indicative of our operating results to be expected for the full fiscal year ending December 31, 2025, or any other period.
 You should read the summary consolidated financial data in conjunction with those financial statements and the accompanying notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Our consolidated financial statements are prepared and presented in accordance with United States generally accepted accounting principles, or U.S. GAAP.
-Our unaudited consolidated financial statements have been prepared on a basis consistent with our audited statements and include all adjustments, consisting of normal and recurring adjustments, that we consider necessary for a fair presentation of the financial position and results of operations as of and for such periods.
+Our unaudited consolidated financial statements have been prepared on a basis consistent with our audited statements and for such periods.